syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 documentation: ug
 ---

-# Export to PDF in Flutter DataGrid (SfDataGrid)
+# Export Flutter DataGrid to PDF (SfDataGrid)

 The [SfDataGrid] (https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) provides support to export the content to PDF document with several customization options.

 **Add dependency**

-The following dependencies should be added to your pubspec.yaml file for exporting to PDF.
+The following dependencies must be added to your pubspec.yaml file for exporting to PDF.

   {% highlight dart %}